jrosen48/utk-homepage/content/post/2020-09-28-new-article-in-jrst-idle-chatter-or-compelling-conversation-the-potential-of-the-social-media-based-ngsschat-network.md

 Finally, I want to thank Naomi Waight, the special issue editor (with Knut Neumann), and the reviewers for helping us to make this a better study and article.

-The article is a part of a special issue on *science teaching, learning, and assessment with 21st century, cutting‐edge digital ecologies*.
+The article is a part of a special issue on *Science teaching, learning, and assessment with 21st century, cutting‐edge digital ecologies*.

 An editorial associated with the special issue is here: https://onlinelibrary.wiley.com/doi/full/10.1002/tea.21667